UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Some of items with the physicalLocation of Pi Beta Phi Fraternity also have a physicalLocation subelement with the displayLabel attribute of Address.
+Some of items with the :code:`physicalLocation` of Pi Beta Phi Fraternity also have a :code:physicalLocation subelement with the :code:`displayLabel` attribute value of "Address".

 Justification
 ^^^^^^^^^^^^^

-Similar to the holdingExternal, we will opt drop this information to maintain simplicity of our data from a technical standpoint.
+Similar to the :code:`holdingExternal`, we will opt drop this information to maintain simplicity of our data from a technical standpoint.

-Xpath
+XPath
 ^^^^^

 :code:`location/physicalLocation[@displayLabel="Address"]`

 Decision
 ^^^^^^^^

 Drop this.

 `Example record from volvoices:2199 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:2199/datastream/MODS/view>`_